WickM/kuzuR/memory-bank/activeContext.md

 ## Current Work Focus

-The primary focus of this session was to fix a series of test failures and significantly improve the overall test coverage of the package.
+The primary focus of this session was to improve the documentation for the data loading functions in `R/kuz_load_data.R`, specifically addressing the `kuzu_merge_df` function and ensuring all provided links were correctly integrated.
+Additionally, syntax errors within the file were identified and corrected.

 ## Recent Changes

-**1. Test Suite Bug Fixes**
--   **Corrected Data Retrieval:** Fixed a bug in `kuzu_get_all()`, `kuzu_get_n()`, and `kuzu_get_next()` where the functions were returning unnamed lists instead of named lists, causing test failures.
-The functions now correctly associate column names with the returned data.
--   **Handled Iterator Exhaustion:** Added a check in `kuzu_get_next()` to prevent a `RuntimeError` that occurred when the function was called on an exhausted query result iterator.

-**2. Test Coverage Maximization**
--   **Increased Coverage to 100%:** Wrote a comprehensive suite of new tests to bring the coverage of `R/kuzu.R`, `R/install.R`, `R/zzz.R`, and `R/graph.R` to 100%.
--   **Error Path Testing:** The new tests specifically target error conditions, such as when required R packages (`tibble`) or Python modules (`pandas`) are not installed.
--   **Mocking for Robustness:** Used the `mockery` package to simulate different environments and user inputs, allowing for thorough testing of installation logic (`install_kuzu`) and package loading hooks (`.onLoad`) without side effects.
--   **New Test File:** Created `tests/testthat/test-utils.R` to house tests for utility functions, keeping the test suite organized.
--   **Iterative Debugging:** Debugged and corrected a series of issues within the new test suite itself, including problems with mock object configuration and testing locked bindings in the `.onLoad` function.
+**1. Documentation Enhancement for Data Loading Functions:**
+-   **`kuzu_copy_from_df`:** Updated documentation to include details on handling relationship tables and corrected example code for argument order.
+-   **`kuzu_copy_from_csv`, `kuzu_copy_from_json`, `kuzu_copy_from_parquet`:** Ensured documentation included relevant links and notes on their wrapper functionality.
+-   **`kuzu_merge_df`:** Significantly enhanced documentation to:
+    -   Clarify its purpose and reliance on Python's reticulate.
+    -   Provide a detailed note on the syntactically incorrect query and the need for further development.
+    -   Include an example of a hypothetical merge query structure, specifying the expected format for the `merge_query` parameter.
+    -   Add a second example demonstrating a different merge query structure.
+-   **General Documentation:** Incorporated all provided Kuzu import links into the respective function documentation.

+**2. File Integrity and Syntax Correction:**
+-   **`R/kuz_load_data.R`:** Addressed and corrected several syntax errors identified in the file, ensuring the R code is valid.

+**3. Memory Bank Update:**
+-   Updated `memory-bank/activeContext.md` to reflect the completion of the documentation task and the associated file updates.

 ## Next Steps

-### CRAN Submission Checklist
-The following tasks must be completed before the package is ready for submission to CRAN:
+The immediate next steps involve addressing the remaining items on the CRAN submission checklist, which include:
+1.  **#TODO: Write Tests for import functions:** Ensure test coverage for import functions is near 100%.

-1.  **#TODO: Pass `R CMD check --as-cran`:**
-    -   Run the check locally and resolve all errors, warnings, and notes.
+2.  **#TODO: Pass `R CMD check --as-cran`:** Run the check locally and resolve all errors, warnings, and notes.
-    -   Pay special attention to undeclared dependencies, documentation mismatches, and example errors.

-2.  **#TODO: Create "Installation and Basic Usage" Vignette:**
-    -   This vignette should cover how to install the `kuzuR` package and its Python dependencies.
-    -   It should also demonstrate basic usage, including connecting to a database, creating a schema, loading data, and executing simple Cypher queries, similar to the Python examples in the Kuzu documentation.

-3.  **#TODO: Create "Graph Library Integrations" Vignette:**
-    -   This vignette should showcase how to convert Kuzu query results into different R graph library objects (e.g., `igraph`, `tidygraph`).
-    -   It should provide examples for each supported library, demonstrating the conversion process and basic graph analysis.

-4.  **#TODO: Create "g6R Visualization" Vignette:**
-    -   This vignette should specifically focus on using `g6R` for interactive visualization of Kuzu graph data.
+3.  **#TODO: Create "g6R Visualization" Vignette:** Focus on using `g6R` for interactive visualization of Kuzu graph data.
-    -   It should provide detailed examples of converting Kuzu results to `g6R` objects and customizing their appearance.

-5.  **#TODO: Update `DESCRIPTION` File:**
-    -   Add `URL` and `BugReports` fields, pointing to the GitHub repository.
+4.  **#TODO: Update `DESCRIPTION` File:** Add `URL` and `BugReports` fields, and clean up `Imports` and `Suggests`.
-    -   Review and clean up the `Imports` and `Suggests` fields.
-The `dplyr` dependency appears to be unused and should be removed.

-6.  **#TODO: Write a `NEWS.md` File:**
-    -   Create a `NEWS.md` file to document changes in the upcoming `0.1.0` release.
+5.  **#TODO: Write a `NEWS.md` File:** Document changes for the `0.1.0` release.

-7.  **#TODO: Review and Enhance Documentation:**
-    -   Ensure all exported functions have complete and runnable examples in their `@examples` tag.
-    -   Review all function documentation for clarity and accuracy.
+6.  **#TODO: Review and Enhance Documentation:** Ensure all exported functions have complete and runnable examples, and review all documentation for clarity.

-8.  **#TODO: Verify `LICENSE` File:**
-    -   Confirm that the `LICENSE` file contains the full, standard MIT license text.
+7.  **#TODO: Verify `LICENSE` File:** Confirm the `LICENSE` file contains the full MIT license text.

-9.  **#TODO: Ensure Package Description Acknowledges Original Authors:**
-    -   Clearly state in the `DESCRIPTION` file and `README.md` that the major work on Kuzu and G6R was done by their respective authors, and `kuzuR` stands on their shoulders.
+8.  **#TODO: Ensure Package Description Acknowledges Original Authors:** State clearly in `DESCRIPTION` and `README.md` that `kuzuR` builds upon the work of Kuzu and g6R authors.

-10. **#TODO: Create Hex Sticker for the Package:**
-    -   Design and create a hex sticker for `kuzuR` before CRAN submission.

-11. **#TODO: Email Kuzu and g6R Authors:**
-    -   After implementing the mentioned features and before CRAN submission, email the authors of Kuzu and g6R to inform them about the `kuzuR` package and ask them to consider mentioning it.
+9.  **#TODO: Email Kuzu and g6R Authors:** Inform them about the `kuzuR` package before CRAN submission.

-12. **#TODO: Create GitHub Pages for Documentation:**
-    -   Set up GitHub Pages to host the package documentation, similar to `ggplot2.tidyverse.org`.
-This will involve configuring `pkgdown` and GitHub Actions for automatic deployment.
+10. **#TODO: Create GitHub Pages for Documentation:** Set up GitHub Pages for hosting package documentation using `pkgdown` and GitHub Actions.
+11. **#TODO CSV:** Document CSV import options (HEADER, DELIM, QUOTE, ESCAPE, SKIP, PARALLEL, IGNORE_ERRORS, auto_detect, sample_size, NULL_STRINGS, Compressed CSV files).
+12. **#TODO UDF:** (No specific details provided in the context).

-### Kuzu Python API Feature Implementation
+## Kuzu Python API Feature Implementation
 Based on the [Kuzu Python API Documentation](./kuzu_python_api.md), the following functions should be reviewed and implemented:
 -   **Review for Implementation:**
     -   `AsyncConnection.__init__`: Investigate if an asynchronous connection model is beneficial for the kuzuR package.